ram-sriram/Viewers/platform/docs/docs/configuration/dataSources/dicom-web-proxy.md

 # DICOMweb Proxy

-You can launch the OHIF Viewer with a url that returns a JSON file which contains a DICOMWeb configuration.
+You can launch the Cure Assist with a url that returns a JSON file which contains a DICOMWeb configuration.
 The DICOMweb Proxy constructs a DICOMweb datasource and delegates subsequent requests for metadata and images to that.